Trading With Divergence

 They key to trading divergence is that it must be obvious.
 If you need to look closely at the chart to measure it, then it’s probably best to stand aside and await a very clear example.
 When a divergence is in place we expect that prices have stretched too far to continue, and either must (a) consolidate for a period of time, or (b) snap back against the momentum.
 When we trade the setups we’re looking for the latter to profit.
 Infomedia (IFM) offers a Type-A Bullish Setup whereby prices make a new low, but the Stochastic fails to confirm by making a higher low.
 Note how prices snapped back in the coming weeks.

 Being a reversal pattern these divergences will be found predominantly against the trend of the broader market.
 If you’re new to trading, or looking for a ‘higher probability’ outcome, then it’s always best to trade aligned with that broader market trend rather than against it.
-This is very easily spotted and done using our short term trend filter discussed a few weeks ago.
+This is very easily spotted and done using our short term trend filter discussed in another article.
 The following chart shows Commonwealth Bank (CBA) trending nicely higher.
 However the Index Filter switches from bullish (green) to bearish (red) coinciding with a Type-A Bearish Divergence setup.
 Over the coming weeks the share price declines almost 10%.

 Our last example shows a Type-A Bullish setup for Intuit Inc ($INTU).
 Prices had been falling in alignment with the $SPX trend, but once that started turning higher $INTU had a quick spike to new lows to form the setup and then started a new bullish swing surpassing prior highs.